kixelated/quic.video/README.md

 ## Serve

 Host a simple demo on `https://localhost:4444`.
+Note that you'll have to accept any TLS errors.

 ```
 npm run serve